ishaqasad/PPGAN/README.md

 The scraper can be found under the scraper folder as scraper.py

-Data processing utillities are found under the data processing folder.
+The data processing utillity can be found under the data processing folder as midi_data_proc.py